wintercms/meta/release-notes/build-455.md

 ## API Changes:
 - Changed the FileUpload FormWidget to process uploads with a `onUpload` AJAX handler instead of the `checkUploadPostback` method
 - Changed the default value of `cache.disableRequestCache` to be `null` which now disables the in memory request cache during CLI requests and enables it during HTTP requests.
 Other values are explicit `true` or `false`.
+- Brought the `AuthManager` and `User` classes more in line with Laravel's Auth library; full support is still a far ways off though.

 ## Bug Fixes:
 -